47chapters/letsgo/docs/backgound/data-model.md

 The `key` is a unique identifier of the entity within a category.
 In the `orders` category, a key could be the order ID, for example `order-123`.
 In the `customer-order` category that represents the relationship between a customer and an order, the key can be a composite of the customer ID and order ID, e.g. `/customer-123/order-456`.

 This pattern of using the `category` and `key` properties allows not only for simple CRUD operations, but also for common search patterns to be efficiently implemented.
 This is because DynamoDB has a first class, efficient way of searching for items in the database with a specific partition key (`category`) and a specific _prefix_ of the sort key (`key`).
 It makes it possible to use the categories that represent entity relationships to efficiently query for associated entities.
-For example, to find out all orders placed by `customer-123`, you can issue a query for items with the`customer-order` catagory that have a _prefix_ of the key equal to `/customer-123/`.
+For example, to find all orders placed by `customer-123`, you can issue a query for items with the`customer-order` catagory that have a _prefix_ of the key equal to `/customer-123/`.

 The [accessing data in the database](../how-to/access-data-in-the-database-from-code.md) article describes how to access the database from code of the _API_ or _worker_ component.